We found 4 neurologists near Canton, GA.

 Clinical interests: neurology

-Dr. Faiz Niaz's specialty is neurology (brain & spinal cord disease).
-After attending Dow Medical College for medical school, Dr. Niaz completed his residency training at Vanderbilt University Medical Center.
-His average patient rating is 3.5 stars out of 5.
-He is an in-network provider for Medicare insurance.
+Dr. Faiz Niaz's medical specialty is neurology (brain & spinal cord disease).
+Dr. Niaz's education and training includes medical school at Dow Medical College and residency at Vanderbilt University Medical Center.
+The average patient rating for Dr. Niaz is 3.5 stars out of 5.
+He accepts Medicare insurance.

 Conditions / Treatments